Succinct Permutation Graphs: Data Structures for Permutation Graphs

 \section{Data Structures for Permutation Graphs}

-We describe our data structures for \emph{ordered} permutation graphs; throughout this section, we assume a permutation $\pi:[n]\to[n]$ is given and we describe how to answer queries on $G_\pi$.
-Our two solutions differ in how $\pi$ is represented: the first solution uses a grid data structure that can support all queries, albeit with superconstant running time; the second solution stores $\pi$ plainly in an array and hence achieves optimal query times, but it cannot support degree queries.
+In this section, we assume a permutation $\pi:[n]\to[n]$ is given and we describe how to answer queries on $G_\pi$, \ie, we describe our data structures for \emph{ordered} PGs.
+We present two approaches: the first solution uses a grid data structure that can support all queries, albeit with superconstant running time; the second solution stores $\pi$ as an array and achieves optimal query times for all operations except \GDegree.
 Our formal result is as follows.